-Carbon Fiber Reinforced Thermoplastic
+Carbon Fiber Reinforced Thermoplastic for automobiles

 Thermoplastic CFRP Technology Promises to Speed Eco-car Adoption

 Moves toward tighter limits on vehicle CO2 emissions, already being seen in Europe and elsewhere, are expected to spread to the rest of the world.
 Automakers face a pressing need for technical innovation to reduce CO2, such as by making lighter-weight cars and developing electric vehicles (EV).

 Against this backdrop of stricter CO2 restrictions, Teijin anticipates growing demand for carbon fiber reinforced plastic (CFRP) replacing high-tension steel and other materials as EVs, hybrid vehicles and other next-generation eco-cars become more common.

 Environmentally Viable Material Ready for Mass Production and Recyclable

 Carbon fiber is an advanced material ten times stronger than steel at only a quarter of its weight.
 CFRP, a composite material made of carbon fiber and plastic, has the added advantage of being highly resistant to deformation and to both acid and alkaline corrosion.
 Its potential for helping to meet demands for energy saving and CO2 reduction in the automotive field has drawn increasing attention of late.

 Conventional CFRP used thermosetting resin, which hardens when heated.
 Requiring several minutes or hours to mold the desired shape, it is not suitable as a material for mass-produced automobiles.

 Teijin instead uses thermoplastic resin, which softens when heated and hardens when cooled down.
 The resulting CFRP can be press-molded in a much shorter time.
 Using this material, Teijin developed the world's first mass production technology capable of molding a CFRP structural component in a minute.